Partner in the pensions and employment team

-I am a Senior Associate in the pensions and employment team.
+I am a partner in the pensions and employment team.
 I lead our pensions advice, and provide strategic employment advice.
-I support a range of not for profit, charitable and commercial organisations.
+I support a range of not for profit, charitable and commercial organisations and have been appointed to the Association of Pension Lawyers’ public sector committee.
 I aim to understand what my clients need and provide practical, commercial solutions to legal issues which are tailored to their needs and presented in a clear, straightforward way.

 I have substantial experience in a wide range of different areas including particular expertise in advising on the employment and pensions implications of outsourcing arrangements.
 I regularly advise on public sector pension schemes, changing terms and conditions, TUPE and the National Minimum Wage, supporting housing and social care providers and local government organisations.